Housing Ombudsman Complaint Handling Code - self assessment

 Evidence, commentary and explanations

-We are working towards service transformation that will include review of objectives for employees, which will include best practice around complaint handling.
+We are undertaking a service transformation as part of our implementation of a new housing management system, that will include review of objectives for employees, which will include best practice around complaint handling.

 Section 8 - self-assessment and compliance